ranicholson/holbertonschool-low_level_programming/0x1A-hash_tables/README.md

-0x1A.
+#0x1A.
 C - Hash tables

-I like my tables like I like mt corned beef.
+I like my tables like I like m corned beef.
 Hashed.

 ## How can you practice this same project?